hackclub/hackclub/workshops/color_scheme_generator/README.md

 ![Visualisation](https://cloud-endlseu6b.vercel.app/0resized.png)

 You cannot see any colors on the screen.
-Let's now render the `Color.js` component inside for the `App.js` component and pass the `colors` array as prop.
+Let's now render the `Color.js` component inside for the `App.js` component and pass the `colors` array as a prop.

 ```jsx
 import React, { useState, useEffect } from 'react'